 In circumstances where the staffing plan is not complied with, does the facility document and justify all deviations from the plan?
-(N/A if no deviations from staffing plan.) □ Yes □ No ⊠ NA
+(N/A if no deviations from staffing plan.) □ Yes □ No □ NA

-- In the past 12 months, has the facility, in consultation with the agency PREA Coordinator, assessed, determined, and documented whether adjustments are needed to: The staffing plan established pursuant to paragraph (a) of this section? ⊠ Yes □ No - In the past 12 months, has the facility, in consultation with the agency PREA Coordinator, assessed, determined, and documented whether adjustments are needed to: The facility's deployment of video monitoring systems and other monitoring technologies? ⊠ Yes □ No - In the past 12 months, has the facility, in consultation with the agency PREA Coordinator, assessed, determined, and documented whether adjustments are needed to: The resources the facility has available to commit to ensure adherence to the staffing plan? ⊠ Yes □ No
+- In the past 12 months, has the facility, in consultation with the agency PREA Coordinator, assessed, determined, and documented whether adjustments are needed to: The facility's deployment of video monitoring systems and other monitoring technologies? ⊠ Yes □ No - In the past 12 months, has the facility, in consultation with the agency PREA Coordinator, assessed, determined, and documented whether adjustments are needed to: The resources the facility has available to commit to ensure adherence to the staffing plan? ⊠ Yes □ No

-- Is this policy and practice implemented for night shifts as well as day shifts? $\square$ Yes $\square$ No
+- Has the facility/agency implemented a policy and practice of having intermediate-level or higherlevel supervisors conduct and document unannounced rounds to identify and deter staff sexual abuse and sexual harassment? ☑ Yes □ No - Is this policy and practice implemented for night shifts as well as day shifts? $\square$ Yes $\square$ No

-Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)
+- - Exceeds Standard (Substantially exceeds requirement of standards) - $\ge$ - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)